 So, what does that mean for the people who are planning their learning activities?
 It means that preschool-aged children should be offered activities that mimic the way they play in their free time.
 This means that all learning activities should be built around manipulatives, movement, and language in a way that preschoolers can understand.

 In this article, we will explore activities geared toward language arts development at the preschool age.
 Language arts is essentially the development of literacy at the earliest stage and this includes reading, writing, and even spoken language.
 While there are a variety of ways to teach language arts, there is no single right way.
-In this article, we will simply explore ideas for activities that will promote literacy in preschool-aged child.
+In this article, we will simply explore ideas for activities that will promote literacy in the preschool-aged child.

 Preschool aged children love to use items that have various textures and consistencies.
 In fact, research shows that when exposed to multiple types of sensory input, a preschool-aged child will be able to withhold information better with what they are learning.
 With that in mind, simply using a resource like playdough can significantly increase the effectiveness of a lesson for a preschool-aged child.